jacksleight/statamic-bard-mutator/README.md

 ## Avaliable Nodes & Marks

-Bard Mutator will replace all of ProseMirror/Statamic's built-in node and mark classes with extended versions that support mutation, except for Statamic's Set node.
+Bard Mutator will replace all of the built-in node and mark classes with extended versions that support mutation, except for Statamic's Set node.
 These are:

 * **Nodes**
     * blockquote